Westford Community Rowing (WCR)

 This fall, start MLTC classes at any time.
 Class charges will be prorated.

-To learn more about the fall tennis programs held at Stony Brook Middle School Courts, see the Fall-Winter Brochure at westfordrec.com.
-To register or to learn more, contact Christi at MLTC: 978-264-8470 or firstname.lastname@example.org.
+To learn more about the fall tennis programs held at Stony Brook Middle School Courts, see the Fall-Winter Brochure at westfordrec.com or visit MLTC Satellite Programs-Westford.
+To register or for more details, contact Christi at MLTC: 978-264-8470 or email email@example.com.

 Parks & Rec Fall Programs Keep Coming…